Service brief · Chapter I · Annual Compliance

 Continuous

-Minimum 4 board meetings (2 for OPCs and small companies) with no gap exceeding 120 days between consecutive meetings.
-Statutory registers maintained continuously.
+A minimum of 4 board meetings (2 for OPCs and small companies) with no more than 120 days between consecutive meetings.
+The required registers kept current.
 Event filings as they arise.

 1. i.